 Section 3: Population Trends in ND

-North Dakota’s population has been decreasing since it reached a peak of 680,845 in 1930.
+North Dakota’s population decreased steadily since it reached a peak of 680,845 in 1930 until about 2015.
 There were a few years when the federal census found a slight rise in the population, but for many years after 1930, the population declined.
 (See Chart 1.)

 Oil exploration and development led to a population increase in 1980.
 But as the first oil boom faded, the population declined again.
 The 2010 census showed another increase, again due to the impact of oil and gas development.
 In 2010, North Dakota had a population of 672,591, only a few thousand short of the 1930 census.

 If we take a closer look at the population charts and maps, we can see that population growth and decline do not take place evenly across the state.
 (See Maps 4, 5, 6, and 7.)
 Some counties have grown in recent decades, while other counties have lost population.
 All of the major cities have seen increases in population.
 Small towns, particularly in the eastern half of the state, have felt the loss of population most keenly.

 Oil is not the only “push” factor in population growth.
 A close analysis of the oil-rich counties suggests that oil workers have moved to North Dakota from somewhere else.
 On the other hand, American Indian populations are increasing because the population is younger.
 A young population increases by births.
 The American Indian population is increasing almost three times faster than the general population of the United States.
 The median age of American Indians is 31.3 years old.
 The median age of all Americans is 37.3 years old.
 American Indian populations (and reservations) will continue strong growth because the median age of American Indians is relatively young.